AleksandrHovhannisyan/PythonGraphCycleDetection/README.md

 # Python Graph Cycle Detection

-Simple program written to implement a cycle/deadlock detection algorithm from Modern Operating Systems, 4th edition, by Tanenbaum (Chapter 6, pg.
-445).

-Below is the corresponding image of the graph.
+A simple Python program for cycle detection.
+Below is the corresponding image of the graph [Modern Operating Systems, 4th ed].
 The left graph shows the original.
 The right graph shows the reduced, identified cycle.

-The reduced holt graph on the right would be used to identify deadlock.

 ![Image of a graph from Modern Operating Systems, Chapter 6](graph.PNG)

+### Running the script

+You can replace the existing `neighbors` dictionary with your own nodes or simply run the script as is.

+Note: if a node does not have any edges originating from it, be sure to still specify its value as the empty set, `[]`, in this dictionary.